Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_7 (Input Validation Issues 1).md

 `SELECT * FROM sqliuser WHERE user = '' or TRUE;'"`

-This retrives the data either if the username is '' (NULL or Empty) or the condition is TRUE.
-Here, we gave the input as TRUE itself instead of any true condition, which is always true and hence all the data from the database can be retreived.
+This retrives the data either if the username is ' ' (NULL or Empty) or the condition is TRUE.
+Here, we gave the input as TRUE itself instead of any true condition, which is always true and hence all the user data from the database can be retreived.

-All rows in the sqliuser table are returned, regardless of what username the attacker gives.